MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### To inspect .zip files

-The Azure Information Protection scanner and the PowerShell command [Set-AIPFileClassiciation](/powershell/module/azureinformationprotection/set-aipfileclassification) can inspect .zip files when you follow these instructions:
+The Azure Information Protection scanner and the [Set-AIPFileClassiciation](/powershell/module/azureinformationprotection/set-aipfileclassification) PowerShell command can inspect .zip files when you follow these instructions:

 1. For the computer running the scanner or the PowerShell session, install the [Office 2010 Filter Pack SP2](https://support.microsoft.com/en-us/help/2687447/description-of-office-2010-filter-pack-sp2).

 2. For the scanner: Include .zip files to be inspected, as described in the [Azure Information Protection scanner](#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-scanner) section.

-3. For the scanner: If .zip files should be classified and protected rather than just inspected for sensitive information, add a registry entry for files with this file name extension to have generic protection (pfile), as described in the [Changing the default protection level of files](#changing-the-default-protection-level-of-files) section.
+3. For the scanner: If .zip files should be classified and protected with a label, rather than just inspected for sensitive information, add a registry entry for this file name extension to have generic protection (pfile), as described in the [Changing the default protection level of files](#changing-the-default-protection-level-of-files) section.

 Example scenario after doing these steps: